jckoester/recipepress-reloaded/readme.txt

 3. Configure the plugin on the Recipes menu screen.

 == Changelog ==
+=0.7.3=
+* button for the editor to include shortcodes
+* exclude ingredients like 'salt' and 'pepper' from ingredient listings
+* completely refurbished settings page
+* fixing a bug affecting attachment pages
 = 0.7.2 =
 * fixed a bug affecting foreign post types
 = 0.7.1 =